-Spouse or Domestic Partner and Dependent Child Effective Date
+Spouse and Dependent Child Effective Date

-The Effective Date of Spouse or Domestic Partner and Dependent Child's coverage under the Policy, excluding a Late Enrollee, a newborn child, an adopted child, or a child placed for adoption depends on when You enroll the Spouse or Domestic Partner and children.
+The Effective Date of Spouse and Dependent Child's coverage under the Policy, excluding a Late Enrollee, a newborn child, an adopted child, or a child placed for adoption depends on when You enroll the Spouse and children.
 The applicable premium must be paid.
 The Effective Dates are as follows:

-- 1. If the Spouse or Domestic Partner and children are eligible for coverage when the Policyholder enrolls for coverage, the coverage for the Dependent will become effective on the Policyholder's Effective Date if You enroll the Spouse or Domestic Partner or children for coverage at that time; - 2.
-If You first become eligible after the Policyholder's Effective Date and You enroll the Spouse or Domestic Partner or children during Your Initial Enrollment Period, the coverage for the Dependent will be effective on the same date that Your coverage becomes effective; - 3.
-If Your Spouse or Domestic Partner is a new Spouse or Domestic Partner who first becomes eligible after the Your Effective Date and You timely enroll the new Spouse or Domestic Partner as described above, coverage will become effective as of the first day of the month next following the date on which We receive the Enrollment Form; - 4.
+- 1. If the Spouse and children are eligible for coverage when the Policyholder enrolls for coverage, the coverage for the Dependent will become effective on the Policyholder's Effective Date if You enroll the Spouse or children for coverage at that time; - If You first become eligible after the Policyholder's Effective Date and You enroll the Spouse or children during Your Initial Enrollment Period, the coverage for the Dependent will be effective on the same date that Your coverage becomes effective; - 3.
+If Your Spouse is a new Spouse who first becomes eligible after Your Effective Date and You timely enroll the new Spouse as described above, coverage will become effective as of the first day of the month next following the date on which We receive the Enrollment Form; - 4.
 If the child is a newborn child who is born after Your Effective Date and You timely enroll the newborn child as described above, coverage will become effective as of the date of birth; or - 5.
 If the child qualifies for any other reason and first meets the definition of Dependent Child after Your Effective Date, coverage will become effective as of the first day of the month next following the date on which We receive the Enrollment Form.